-Stroke Management and Rehabilitation in a Western Cape Province setting
+Stroke management and functional outcomes of stroke survivors in an urban Western Cape Province setting

 CITATION: Cawood, J. & Visagie, S. 2017.
 Stroke Management and Rehabilitation in a Western Cape Province setting.
 South African Journal of Occupational Therapy, 46(3):21-26, doi:10.17159/2310-3833/2016/v46n3a5.